beaumanvienna/gfxRenderEngine/README.md

 In the terminal, starting from the root folder gfxRenderEngine:<br />
 premake5.exe vs2019<br />
 Open VS2019 and build the engine and sprite sheet generator<br />
-To map F5 in to either of those two projects, right-click gfxRenderEngine in the solution browswe and select a start-up project<br />
+To map F5 in to either of those two projects, right-click gfxRenderEngine in the solution browser and select a start-up project<br />